 Figure 2 shows the locations of the gages on Soquel Creek and Aptos Creek.
-Soquel Creek has four gages in both the upper and lower reaches of the watershed.
-Soquel Creek at the Quarry (Sq04) is the uppermost gage, just downstream of the confluence with Hinckley Creek.
-Next downstream is East Branch Soquel above West Branch (Sq01).
-Next downstream is the Soquel at Mountain Elementary gage (Sq06).
+Soquel Creek has five gages in both the upper and lower reaches of the watershed.
+Soquel Creek at the Quarry (Sq04) is the most upstream gage, just downstream of the confluence with Hinckley Creek.
+Next downstream is East Branch Soquel above West Branch (Sq01), located on the East Branch of Soquel Creek just upstream of the confluence with the West Branch.
+In 2024, an additional gage at this location on the West Branch (Sq02) was reactivated and monitored.
+The next downstream gage is the Soquel at Mountain Elementary gage (Sq06).
 Furthest downstream is the Soquel at Cherryvale gage (Sq05), which is upstream of the confluence with Bates Creek.
 The two gages on Aptos Creek are in the lower portion of the watershed; Aptos at County Park (Ap01) is upstream of Highway 1 and Aptos below Highway 1 (Ap02) is downstream.